Hosts, Members and Guests

 Video Call Roles

-As soon as a meeting is started in a specific room, we don't differentiate between room owner and members anymore.
+As soon as a meeting is started in a specific room, we don't differentiate between the room owner and members anymore.
 They are all essentially hosts and have identical rights in the call.
-Here we only differentiate between host/member and guest.
+Here, we only differentiate between host/member and guest.

 Host / Members of the Call